 Binance Review and Guide on How to Use the Exchange

-Despite only launching in mid-2017, Binance almost immediately became a top 10 cryptocurrency exchange in terms of trade volume.
+Despite just launching in mid-2017, Binance quickly grew to be the number one cryptocurrency exchange in terms of trade volume.

 In this Binance Review, we’ll fill you in on how Binance grew so fast and how it compares to competing exchanges.